HUDSON RIVER & NEW ENGLAND BRICK COLLECTION: A-L

 (1/4 mi. north of Rose Brick Co.)

-(Pic#1: taken in 2007 of a brick in a sidewalk at Provincetown, Cape Cod, MA;
+(Pic#1: taken in 2007 of a brick in a sidewalk at Provincetown, Cape Cod, MA

 Pic#3: from our collection and was found in Chester, NY)

-"Francis Pixley began his career in ceramic engineering by working summers at the Jova Brick Company with his young cousins.
-The brick company was founded by Fran's grandfather, Juan Jacinto Jova, in the late 1800s.
-According to family legend, Grandfather Jova came from Cuba to New York City as a sugar broker, then moved up the Hudson River to Roseton, N.Y., where he had hoped to raise sugar cane.
-When that venture failed, he built his brick plant.
-The Jova family mansion was torn down to get the clay on which it stood.
-The grand pillars that supported the veranda of the house now stand in the sculpture garden of the Storm King Museum in Cornwall-on-Hudson, N.Y."
+In the late 1800s, Juan Jacinto Jova (J J J) came from Cuba to New York City as a sugar broker, then moved up the Hudson River to Roseton, NY, where he had hoped to raise sugar cane.
+When that venture failed, he built a brick plant.
+Jova bought a large Greek revival granite mansion (Danskammer) from David Maitland Armstrong (who ran the ARROW Brick Co.) then tore it down to get the clay on which it stood.
+The grand pillars that supported the veranda of the house now stand in the sculpture garden of the Storm King Art Center in Cornwall-on-Hudson, N.Y."

 ==========